 CSCI-C 200 Introduction to Computers and Programming (4 cr.)

 This course which counts towards a Computer Science major at IU is an introduction to algorithmic thinking and, specifically, to programming.
 It teaches the basics of programming using real world applications in natural, physical, and social sciences.
 The course uses real world examples from other disciplines to illustrate the power of computational thinking as students master introductory programming fundamentals.
 Can be offered as a semester, or a year-long course.
-The year-long version is eligible as Next Level Program of Study Concentrator B course.
 For schools who elect to offer as a year-long course, students can also enroll in an optional, two-credit, year-long support course CSCI-A 290.
+Year-long version is eligible as Next Level Program of Study Concentrator B course.

 Prerequisites: High school precalculus math recommended.